indianakernick/STELA/README.md

 This language was designed to be fast, minimal and easy to embed in a C++ application.

 ## Influence
-Much of the syntax was influenced by Swift but this is not a subset of swift.
-For example, function arguments don't have to be named.
+Much of the syntax was influenced by Swift but **this is not a subset of swift**.